The Difference Between Concept

 Illustration

-So while a Concept Designer may use illustration techniques to do their
+So while Concept may use illustration techniques to do their

 job, an Illustrator uses illustration techniques to produce a piece of

 artwork that ends up in the final product.
-The concept artist may
+The Concept Artist or

 design a spaceship, but someone is going to build that spaceship as

-art, it is the result of a team of people of which the concept artist
+concept, it is the result of a team of people of which the Concept

 is one member.